Do you want to start a blog and earn money from it?

 Here are some tips to improve your blog posts:

 - Structure your article logically.
 Start with an intro, introduce your ideas, provide context and examples, show what to do, and summarize your points in the end.
 Create an outline to make this even easier.

 - Break big blocks of text by adding in images, headings, and bullets.
-Make sure there is enough white space that it wouldn’t feel like it’s hard for the words to breathe.
+Make sure there is enough white space so that it wouldn’t feel like it’s hard for the words to breathe.

 - Talk to your reader.
 Your blog posts aren’t reports — they are conversations.
-Use casual language and make it feel you’re actually talking to your reader.
+Use casual language and make it feel like you’re actually talking to your reader.
 (Can you feel me talking to you?)